Investor privacy notice

 We are registered in the UK and our registered address is at Two Fitzroy Place, 8 Mortimer Street, London, W1T 3JJ and our company registration number is 08146929.

-and a fund shall be deemed to be controlled by (and be an Affiliate of) its investment adviser.
+“Affiliates” means, in respect of any person, any other person controlling, controlled by or under the common control of that person.
+Please note that a fund shall be deemed to be controlled by (and be an Affiliate of) its investment adviser.

 About this privacy notice

 For the purposes of data protection law, we are a data controller in respect of your personal data.
 LendInvest is responsible for ensuring that it uses your personal data in compliance with data protection law.

 This privacy notice applies if you are an investor or prospective investor in (i) the online investment platform maintained at www.lendinvest.com, including if you have credited any funds to an online “wallet” maintained on that platform (ii) any investment fund in respect of which any of our Affiliates is investment advisor or investment manager, or which is under the control of any of our Affiliates, or (iii) in the medium term note programme issued by LendInvest Secured Income PLC.

 The privacy notice sets out the basis on which any personal data about you that you provide to us, that we create, or that we obtain about you from other sources, will be processed by us.
 Please take the time to read and understand this privacy notice.